Race regulations 2023

 F/M VET 55 (55 to 59 years old)

--For the purposes of classification and scoring of the athletes in the youth, junior and senior levels, the year of birth of the athlete will be considered, that is, the age that the athlete will be on the 31st of December 2023.
+-For the purposes of classifying and scoring athletes in the youth, junior and senior categories, the athlete’s year of birth will be considered, that is, the age the athlete will be on 31 December 2025.

-– For the purposes of classification and scoring of athletes in the veterans’ ranks, the age of the athlete on the day of the race, that is, February 12, 2023, will be considered.
+– For the purpose of classifying and scoring athletes in the veteran categories, the age of the athlete on the day of the race will be considered, that is, February 9, 2025.

 4.3 Deadlines to complain rankings

--Any and all complaints must be made in writing and sent to the race director, accompanied by a deposit of €50.00 (non-refundable if the complaint is rejected) within two hours after the arrival of the participant in question.
-The complaint must contain the name of the complainant, ID/CC number or passport, name of the affected participant, bib number and alleged reasons.
-Provisional rankings can also be object of complaint, 30 minutes after their publication.
+-Any and all complaints must be made in writing and forwarded to the race director, accompanied by a deposit of €50.00 (non-refundable if the complaint is rejected) within two hours of the arrival of the participant in question.
+The complaint must include the name of the complainant, BI/CC or passport number, name of the affected participant, bib number and alleged reasons.
+Provisional classifications may also be subject to complaints 30 minutes after publication.

--The Jury, which will analyze the complaint, is made up of the race director, who presides, by the president or vice-president of the organizing club and by a personality of recognized merit in the field of trail running.
+-The Jury, which will analyze the complaint, is made up of the race director, who presides, the president or vice-president of the organizing club and a personality of recognized merit in the trail running area.

--The Jury will pronounce itself before the posting of the official results.
+-The Jury will give its opinion before the official results are announced.

--Participants still have a period of 24 hours to submit classification complaints.
+-Participants also have 24 hours to submit rating complaints.

 5 – INFORMATION NOTES AND CHANGES IMAGE AND ADVERTISING RIGHTS